CaskAle/summit-pi-project/TJBot-setup-notes.md

 ### Node.js and npm

-When executing the `npm install` portion of the recipes, you will likely see the following warnings:
+When executing the `npm install` portion of these recipes, you will likely see the following warnings:

 ``` script
 npm WARN npm npm does not support Node.js v10.15.2